 You will need the following information to do the check:

-• Will you pass through UK border control?
-You always pass through border control if you leave the main airport building for any reason or if you need to collect your bags and check them in to your onward flight.
-You must also pass through border control if both your onward flight leaves on a different calendar day to when you arrive and there’s nowhere for you to stay overnight in the airport, for example in a transit hotel.
+- Will you pass through UK border control?
+You always pass through border control if you leave the main airport building for any reason or if you need to collect your bags and check them in for your onward flight.
+You must also pass through border control if both your onward flight leaves on a different calendar day than when you arrive and there’s nowhere for you to stay overnight in the airport, for example in a transit hotel.

 Exemptions that may apply if you have one of the following